Is The Red iPhone 7 Worth It? Here’s One Good Reason To Hold Off Buying It

 The (RED) iPhone 7 and 7 Plus will be available in 128GB and 256GB models.
 Apart from the color, it has no other difference than the regular iPhone lineup in black, jet black, silver, gold and rose gold finishes.

 Meanwhile, Apple also launched the new iPad 2017 at the same time as the red iPhone.
-As The Inquisitr previously reported, it is a direct successor to the iPad Air 2 and has lower specs than the 9.7-inch iPad Pro.
+As the Inquisitr previously reported, it is a direct successor to the iPad Air 2 and has lower specs than the 9.7-inch iPad Pro.

 What do you think?
 Will you buy the red iPhone?